Cheppar/Margarson/README.md

 Run the SQL script in your PostgreSQL interface of your desired database.
 Ensure to unzip the folder.
 Check your database by refreshing it.
+Probable errors are 500 -  to signify a missing database.